 ENGLAND rugby star Ben Morgan believes Dursley’s senior side are benefiting from the club’s successful youth system.

-Dursley are hoping to gain promotion for the first time since Morgan helped them reach Gloucester One five years ago when they travel to Bristol to take on Kingswood in their final game of the season on Saturday.
+Dursley are hoping to gain promotion for the first time since Morgan helped them reach Gloucester One five years ago when they travel to Bristol to take on Kingswood in their final game of the

-Morgan went onto join Cinderford before making a name for himself at the Scarlets, but some of his former youth team-mates and many others from younger age groupsform the backbone of the current first team.
+Morgan went onto join Cinderford before making a name for himself at the Scarlets, but some of his former youth team-mates and many others from younger age groupsform the backbone of the current

 On a break from international duty before the Six Nations, Morgan watched Dursley win 29-21 at Ashley Down in January and he was impressed by what he saw.